Science-Backed · Updated June 2026 · Source-Verified Educational Content

 The honest, research-graded breakdown of why magnesium bisglycinate works for many people, the exact dose range, optimal timing window, and which brand is actually worth buying — based on 2025–2026 RCT data, not supplement marketing.

-This article is for informational purposes only and does not substitute professional medical advice.
-Consult a sleep specialist or physician before starting any supplement.
+This article is for general educational and informational purposes only.
+It does not constitute medical advice, diagnosis, or treatment.
+Always consult a qualified physician or healthcare provider before starting any supplement.

 ⚡ Quick Answer